Healthdirect Free Australian health advice you can count on.

 How is borderline personality disorder diagnosed?

-There is no single borderline personality disorder test.
-If you think you or someone you know has symptoms of borderline personality disorder, the first step is to see your doctor.
+If you or someone you know has symptoms of borderline personality disorder, the first step is to see your doctor.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-Once a diagnosis is made for borderline personality disorder, ongoing treatment is managed by a mental health professional.
+Once a diagnosis is made for borderline personality disorder, you will need ongoing treatment with a mental health professional.

 Psychological therapy